 #1 Ask yourself whether or not your company is financially ready to take on more employees.

-Hiring people as in-house staff means you're also adding overhead expenses, such as insurance and healthcare benefits, and paying more taxes as a result.
-When you outsource, it's the professional employee organization or service provider that will take care of these costs for you.
+Hiring people as in-house staff means you’re also adding overhead expenses, such as insurance and health care benefits, and paying more taxes as a result.
+When you outsource, it’s the professional employer organization or service provider that will take care of these costs for you.
 And, when you move employees offshore your general and administrative costs will be drastically reduced.

 Aside from saving on costs, you’ll also worry less about rearranging your office and purchasing new equipment for your new staff.
 Outsourcing to another location, preferably somewhere that will cost less to set up new workstations for employees, places this burden entirely on the shoulders of your provider.
 Your only worries will be how much you’ll be paying each month and whether the quality of work that your outsourcing staff produces each week is par for the course or better than you expected.

 #2 Evaluate the level of expertise of your current staff and see how you can take advantage of a global workforce.